qmphan/smartcontact-app.github.io/pages/configuration/User-management.md

 brandy_bergstr@hotmail.com, Pedro, M Ramirez, 123456789, user, 0, , ,
 ```
 ## Create user
+To create a new user, click on "Users" in the "Main Menu" block.
-Create a new user click on the button "Create" from the user management page.
+Then click on the "Create" button at the top left of the "Work Window".
+A "Create a new user" window appears.
+Fill in the required fields to create your new user.
 ![User](/images/user-create.png)

 ## Edit user
-From user list, select a user to input user information:
+Once your new user is created, you can find it and set the user information in "User" in the "Main Menu" block.
+To configure the user's settings, click the user in question.
+The right side of the "Work Window" displays the user information.
 ![User](/images/user-edit.png)

 ## Telephony settings (VoIP)
-By default, the Voice IP feature is disabled.
-Click the button "Enable sip phone connection" to activate it.
+By default, the Voice over IP feature is disabled.
+Click on the button "Enable sip phone connection" to activate it.
+Once the function is activated, a window appears:

 ![User](/images/user-voip.png)